I hate this warning so much that I forked Neovim and ripped the feature out.

 WARNING: The file has been changed since reading it!!!
 Do you really want to write to it (y/n)?

-It can also happen when only temporarily switching to another branch.
-Say you wanted to check something on
+Perhaps you temporarily switched to another branch.
+You had to check something on

-git diff.
-If you don't, removing this warning will definitely cause you to overwrite valid changes.
-The method described in this post requires you to know when you need to refresh your Vim buffer manually (
+git diff --staged and to know when you need to refresh your Vim buffer manually (

 git checkout https://github.com/mcnelson/neovim.git